vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/blog/article.md

 The topic provides you with a list of all articles under the path `/article/`.

+## Auto Excerpt

+The theme will generate excerpt automatically for you by default, if you want to disable this feature, please set `autoExcerpt: false` in `themeConfig.blog`.

 ## Article

 All articles will be added to the article list by default and rendered under the path `/article/`.